-Many families with young children walked the 5km course, finishing at Miranda sizzle and a bounce on the inception in 2011. jumping castle.
+Many families with young children walked the 5km course, finishing at Miranda

 Captain Rebecca Gott and her children walked the 5km route of the Big 50 event, which raises awareness and funds for domestic violence services.
 Many others dressed up for the event.
 Photo: Peter Gott